Heresy

-Heresy is any belief or theory that is strongly at variance with established beliefs or customs, in particular the accepted beliefs of a church or religious organization.
-The term is usually used in reference to violations of important religious teachings, but is also used of views strongly opposed to any generally accepted ideas.
+Heresy is any belief or theory that is strongly at variance with established beliefs or customs, particularly the accepted beliefs or religious law of a religious organization.
 A heretic is a proponent of heresy.

-The term is used particularly in reference to Christianity, Judaism, and Islam.
-In certain historical Christian, Muslim, and Jewish cultures, among others, espousing ideas deemed heretical was (and in some cases still is) met with censure ranging from excommunication to the death penalty.
+Heresy in Judaism, Christianity, and Islam has at times been met with censure ranging from excommunication to the death penalty.

 Heresy is distinct from apostasy, which is the explicit renunciation of one's religion, principles or cause; and from blasphemy, which is an impious utterance or action concerning God or sacred things.
 Heresiology is the study of heresy.

 Etymology

 Derived from Ancient Greek haíresis (αἵρεσις), the English heresy originally meant "choice" or "thing chosen".
 However, it came to mean the "party, or school, of a man's choice", and also referred to that process whereby a young person would examine various philosophies to determine how to live.

 The word heresy is usually used within a Christian, Jewish, or Islamic context, and implies slightly different meanings in each.
 The founder or leader of a heretical movement is called a heresiarch, while individuals who espouse heresy or commit heresy are known as heretics.